becarpenter/book6/4. Security/Layer 2 considerations.md

 the router.
 Hence, the router needs to request address resolution after the first packet of a new session is received from an external source.
 At the same time, the IPv6 link address space is huge (2^64) by default.
-Hence, it is potentially possible to force the router (even from an external network) for address resolution a huge number of times.
+Hence, it is potentially possible to force the router to perform address resolution a huge number of times (even from an external network).
 It is an effective DoS attack that has simple protection measures.
 [RFC 6583](https://www.rfc-editor.org/info/rfc6583) discusses how to rate-limit the number of address resolution requests or minimize subnet